 To find it walk down Hoang Dieu away from town and the market.
 Turn down Nguyen Duy Hieu then right down an alley opposite An Phu hotel.
 Cross the river and then you are there.

 Local Pho Bo

 Everyone who visits Hoi An should try at least one bowl of Pho Bo - this rice noodle soup with beef is a favourite throughout Vietnam.
 Our pick is a small shop operated inside the owners home open from about 5am to 10am everyday.
 There is no name but it's at 21 Phan Chu Trinh Street.
 It will be between 10,000 VND and 15,000 VND.

 La Plage is the last restaurant on the right hand side at An Bang beach (map included on their website).
-A great place to
+A great place to relax after a

 Chips & Fish

 Yes you read it right....
 Chips and Fish!